aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 In order to enable `Help` to find the file "Markdown_CheatSheet.html" (in case the defaults don't work) you must create a parameter space and then set `homeFolder` accordingly.

-If you specify a 1 as right argument but `Help` can only find the HTML file but not the markdown file it will ignore the right argument and just put the file on display with your default browser.
+If you specify a 1 as right argument but `Help` can only find the HTML file but not the Markdown file it will ignore the right argument and just put the file on display with your default browser.

 ### `Init`